 As a Backroads Trip Leader in Alaska for the first two years of my career, this was the first moment where I truly felt immersed in the wilds of Alaska.
-I had been to Denali and I had been to the Kenai Peninsula, but it was not until I took a vacation with my parents to Wrangell-St. Elias National Park did I feel that I had experienced what the notion of Alaska has for so many: glaciers stretching for miles and miles, untouched territory with roaming bighorn sheep, and the feeling of being so small and humbled amid this unfathomable enormity and beauty that seems to swallow you whole.
+Glaciers stretching for miles and miles, untouched territory with roaming bighorn sheep, and the feeling of being so small and humbled amid this unfathomable enormity and beauty that seems to swallow you whole.
 The best part?
 I felt as if I was sharing it with no one else.

 Although it's the largest national park in the United States, Wrangell-St. Elias is often overlooked and little known compared to the bustling Denali National Park and popular Kenai Fjords National Park.
-To be honest, I really had little initial interest in visiting this park.
-I'd never heard of Wrangell-St. Elias and I was not sure there would be much to do there from my cursory internet search.
+To be honest, I'd never heard of Wrangell-St. Elias and I was not sure there would be much to do there from my cursory internet search.

 Waking up to clear blue skies and the sounds of bird songs and silence, my parents and I made our way to the nearby Root Glacier to explore by foot.
 Hiking routes seem to surround the tiny town, and after a fun and tiring day spent playing on the glacier, I was left wanting for more time to hike the mountain trails.
 Sitting in an Adirondack chair reading and journaling did not sound half bad either, but a "forage"-themed dinner beckoned in town, with everything harvested, caught and cooked from within the park boundaries.
 It was the best planned and executed dinner I've eaten to date in Alaska!
 A spontaneous community concert that we stumbled across rounded out the night, and included harmonies from a fiddle, harmonica, spoons and the stomping of feet barefooted mountain men.

 We flew out the same way we came in and I tried to savor every second of flying over that pristine terrain.
 I wasn't ready to leave the true wilds of this beautiful Alaskan land.
-Our short 3-day, 2-night stay left me with two questions: 1.
-When can I come back? and 2.
-Why does Backroads not come here?
+Our short 3-day, 2-night stay left me with one question: When can I come back?